Phasing out recreational gillnetting

 Beginning to phase out recreational gillnetting

-The phase out of recreational gillnetting will occur in three stages, and the first stage has been proposed as part of the Scalefish Rules Review.
+The phase out of recreational gillnetting will occur in three stages.
+The first stage occurred as part of the 2023 Scalefish Rules Review.

-• Reducing the maximum soak time from 6 to 2 hours;
+• Reducing the maximum soak time in all State waters from 6 to 2 hours;

 • Prohibiting the use of recreational gillnets in water greater than 20 metres in depth;

-• Prohibiting the use of recreational gillnets in waters further than 250 metres from the high-water mark; and
+• Prohibiting the use of recreational gillnets in waters further than 250 metres from the high-water mark.

-• Implementing the interim gillnet management arrangements for Macquarie Harbour into the Scalefish Rules.
+The interim gillnet management arrangements for Macquarie Harbour where also formalised in the new Scalefish Rules.

 2025 onwards